 Mariette Pathy Allen is the award-winning photographer and author of the books Transformations: Crossdressers and Those Who Love Them and The Gender Frontier.
-She has been photographing the trans community for 25 years now, and is unofficially referred to as the “official photographer of the transgendered.”mariette pathy allen Transformations was personally an important book for me (the only one about CDs that included wives’ words) and The Gender Frontier won this year’s Lambda Lit Award in the Transgender category, and she also took the cover photo of Jamison Green’s Becoming a Visible Man (which was a Lammy finalist as well).
+She has been photographing the trans community for 25 years now, and is unofficially referred to as the “official photographer of the transgendered.”
+Transformations was personally an important book for me (the only one about CDs that included wives’ words) and The Gender Frontier won this year’s Lambda Lit Award in the Transgender category, and she also took the cover photo of Jamison Green’s Becoming a Visible Man (which was a Lammy finalist as well).
 We had the great pleasure of being photographed by her last year at Fantasia Fair, and it was lovely to get to “catch up” with her.
 Her most recent news, which came down the pike after this interview took place, is that she will soon be the proud grandmother of twins!

 < I took this photo of Mariette Pathy Allen with her camera at the 2004 IFGE Conference.
 And yes, that is Virginia Prince in the background.